syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Selection.md

 {% endhighlight %}
 {% endtabs %}

-### Move Current Cell
+## Move Current Cell

-Spreadsheet allows the user to move the current cell to the mentioned cell in `SpreadsheetGrid`.
+SfSpreadsheet allows the user to move the current cell to the mentioned cell in `SpreadsheetGrid`.

 {% tabs %}
 {% highlight c# %}

 //Moves current cell to the mentioned row and column index of cell, spreadsheet.ActiveGrid.CurrentCell.MoveCurrentCell(5, 5);

+For moving the current cell to a different sheet,

+spreadsheet.SetActiveSheet("Sheet2");
+spreadsheet.ActiveGrid.CurrentCell.MoveCurrentCell(6, 5);

 {% endhighlight %}
 {% endtabs %}